SEC Virtual Conference: An Accounting & Reporting Update for Public Companies

 11:25 AM – 12:30 PM

-Two seasoned SEC Division of Corporation Finance alums will review not only the basic disclosure requirements of Management’s Discussion & Analysis (MD&A) and best practices, but also address recent SEC guidance, trends in Staff comment letters and important SEC enforcement actions related to MD&A disclosures.
+Two seasoned Securities and Corporate Governance experts will review not only the basic disclosure requirements of Management’s Discussion & Analysis (MD&A) and best practices, but also address recent SEC guidance, trends in Staff comment letters and important SEC enforcement actions related to MD&A disclosures.
 The discussion will cover current MD&A topics of interest such as:

 • Inflation